peiwal11/poepoepoe/project1.md

 ![mycomputer_send_request_through_loopback](request_flow_while_docker-compose_runs_on_vm.jpg)

-###  address Kong and Nginx using different servers
+###  Address Kong and Nginx using different servers

 this diagram was drawn based on  sudo tcpdump